 - X509 - X509 certificate authentication (more secure, slower, requires certificates).
 See: Using X.509 authentication

-- Staging service username and password – the username and password for Username and password authentication.
-You can set any required values (these are unrelated to users within the system).
+- Staging service username and password - username and password for the Username and password authentication.

 - Server key ID and Client key ID - certificate keys for the X509 authentication.